 Top Tips to Staying Safe

-- Don't act after the event when you or one of your friends has had something stolen.
-Imagine how you would feel if weeks of work on your laptop was lost for ever – we all know of situations where that has actually happened.
+- Don't act after the event, and wait until you or one of your friends has had something stolen – follow our advice now.
+Imagine how you would feel if weeks of work on your laptop was lost for ever – we all know of situations where that has happened.

 A new social life and great nights out are all part of the university experience.
 A little forethought before going out will ensure a night to remember for the right reasons.

-- Take responsibility or yourself on a night out.
+- Take responsibility for yourself on a night out.